 - Corporate bonds are issued by corporations to raise money to expand their businesses, cover operating costs, or finance corporate takeovers or reorganizations.
 Corporate bonds are generally riskier than government or agency bonds, so they tend to pay the highest interest rates.

-Bonds involve risks including, but not limited to interest rate risk, reinvestment risk, inflation risk, call risk, liquidity risk and a risk of loss of principal.
-New issue offerings are sold by prospectus or offering circular available at www.scottrade.com.
+Bonds involve risks including, but not limited to interest rate risk, reinvestment risk, inflation risk, call risk, liquidity risk, credit risk, market risk, default risk, event risk, and a risk of loss of principal.
+New issue offerings are sold by prospectus or offering circular available by contacting Scottrade.
 Investors should read these carefully.

 More Articles & Insights